And it’s a good thing too. What would life be without a good mystery to wile away the time?

-Once a month, fans of the mystery genre gather over hot drinks and share their favorite crime novels and good company.
+Once a month, fans of the mystery genre gather and share their favorite crime novels and good company.
 We have a few laughs, investigate themes, and visit some very dark places.
-If this sounds like your cup of tea (or coffee) come and join the group.
-For more information call Linda at the library or email email@example.com.
+If this sounds right up your alley, come and join the group.
+For more information call Linda at the library or email firstname.lastname@example.org.

 Stop You’re Killing Me